tiborsimon/simple-input-parser/README.md

 Easy to use variable lenght input parser mechanism that provides a convenient way to enchance your custom function parameter handling.

+The current version sports a MATLAB implementation, but other language ports are coming too.

 ### Features

 - Arbitrary parameter order